dahjohnson/dahjohnson/README.md

 ### Greetings and Welcome to my GitHub❗️😁

-### My name is Dahmear Johnson and I am a big advocate of constant learning and professional development.
+### My name is Dahmear Johnson and I am a big advocate for lifelong learning and professional development.
 I have recently joined GitHub to hone my skills in the DevOps♾️ space and collaborate on Open Source projects that will benefit the community🫂.

-#### I am interested in DevOps, Site Reliability Engineering, and Cloud Development ☁️
+#### I am interested in DevOps, Site Reliability Engineering, Platform Engineering, and Cloud Development ☁️

-#### I am a Level Up in Tech Student 🏫
+#### I am also a Level Up in Tech Student 🏫

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->